Corbin Carroll Player Props: Diamondbacks vs. Pirates

 Corbin Carroll At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 14th, his on-base percentage ranks 22nd, and he is fifth in the league in slugging.
+- Carroll has 89 hits and an OBP of .369, both of which rank first among Arizona hitters this season.

-- Carroll has picked up a hit in 57 of 81 games this year, with multiple hits 23 times.
+- Among qualifying hitters in MLB play, his batting average ranks 14th, his on-base percentage ranks 20th, and he is sixth in the league in slugging.

-- He has homered in 21.0% of his games this season, and 5.4% of his trips to the dish.
+- Carroll has picked up a hit in 70.7% of his 82 games this season, with multiple hits in 29.3% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.